Kobzol/hardware-effects/README.md

 Every example directory has a README that explains the individual effects.

-All programs print their execution time to the standard error output (`stderr`).
+All programs print measured results (execution time, bandwidth) to the standard error output (`stderr`).

 I try to focus on effects that should be observable on commodity (desktop/notebook) hardware, so for example I left out NUMA effects.